 - a.
-The progress report will address the development and growth of the child including but not limited to the developmental domains of Cognitive, Social/Emotional, Language, Fine and Gross Motor and Life Skills. - b.
-All teachers, specialists and consultants (with parental consent) working with the child in the program will be offered an opportunity to contribute to the progress report.
+The progress report will address the development and growth of the child including but not limited to the developmental domains of Cognitive, Social/Emotional, Language, Motor and Life Skills. - b.
+All adults working with the child will have an opportunity to share their observations when a teacher is writing progress reports.